 Kim has received extensive press coverage for Covered Bridges of New Hampshire, including a feature piece on WMUR-TV’s New Hampshire Chronicle and Chronicle on WCVB Channel 5.
 Covered Bridges of New Hampshire was honored with a New Hampshire Preservation Alliance Award for education, documentation, and advocacy, and the accompanying podcast placed second in the New Hampshire Press Association Awards.
 The book received honorable mention from the Foreword Indies and was chosen as book of the week from the New Hampshire State Library.
 Covered Bridges of New Hampshire received the Independent Publishers of New England award for Informational Nonfiction in 2024.

-Kim is a member of the New Hampshire Humanities Speaker’s Bureau and travels through New Hampshire, delivering programs about covered bridges in the Granite State.
+Kim is a member of the New Hampshire Humanities To Go and travels throughout New Hampshire, delivering programs about covered bridges in the Granite State.
 She is a life member of the National Society for the Preservation of Covered Bridges and a member of the New Hampshire Historical Society, the New Hampshire Preservation Alliance, the Historical Society of Cheshire County, and the Hancock Historical Society.